 In fact, people who eat a fish-rich Mediterranean diet are significantly happier and less stressed than those who don't, according to recent research at the University of South Australia found.

 The problem?
 People in the UK eat 59 per cent less fish than they did 60 years ago, says the Mental Health Foundation

 2. It may reduce risk of bowel cancer

-People who eat a diet including fish and vegetables – but no meat – are 43 per cent less likely to develop bowel cancer, according to a recent study at the Loma Linda University of California.
+People who eat a diet including fish and vegetables – but no meat – are 43 per cent less likely to develop bowel cancer, according to a study at the Loma Linda University of California.